Aiven-Open/pghoard/README.rst

 ``http_address`` (default ``"127.0.0.1"``)

 Address to bind the PGHoard HTTP server to.
-Set to an empty string to listen to all available addresses.
+Set to an empty string to listen to all available IPv4 addresses.
+Set it to the IPv6 ``::`` wildcard address to bind to all available IPv4 and IPv6 addresses.

 ``http_port`` (default ``16000``)